hoho/conkitty-route/README.md

 corresponding DOM.

 Reality makes things a bit harder sometimes.
 Somewhere in between knowing URL and rendering DOM, we need to fetch some data.
-And we probably need to fetch different data for different parts of URL and render different pieces of DOM in different parts of the page.
+And we need to change DOM and fetch new data when URI is changed or HTML form is submitted.

-`conkitty-route` aims to give a simple way to create single page application.
+`conkitty-route` gives simple way to create single page application.

 Simple example: